 Whenever you felt scared, anxious, or nervous, you would just rush to the one whom you trusted most.
-Often times your mother, who would then speak with you, you would cry and narrate what has threatened you or disturbed you.
+Often times your mother, who would then speak with you, would cry and narrate what has threatened you or disturbed you.

 And whenever you spoke your heart out, your tears would stop their flow and your heart would come back to its normal pace.

 Cut off caffeine.